imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   Here I am using the official TD-MPC2 implementation and the PushT implementation from huggingface.
 I have trained TD-MPC2 online for 10M timesteps and episode length 300.
 Using only state observations and the default hyper-parameters.
 Over 50 evaluation episodes, I get 0% success rate.
 </details>

 Why can't RL solve it?
 To find out, let us investigate the optimization landscape for the actor $$J(a_t) = Q(s_t, a_t)$$ where the actor is trying to find the action that maximizes the value function.
-Using this simple actor objective, we can take the converged critic, replay an expert demo, and at each timestep, state $s_t$ and sample $a_t$ across the full range.
+By replaying an expert demonstration with the converged critic and sampling actions $a_t$ over the full range at each timestep, we can visualize the **optimization landscape for RL**.

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>